TheCalculatorsHub

 Accuracy and Limitations

 The BMI and FFMI calculations are mathematically exact given accurate inputs.
-The lean mass and fat mass breakdown is as accurate as the body fat percentage input, which varies by measurement method.
-DEXA scan is considered the gold standard for body composition measurement in research settings and provides body fat percentage accurate to approximately 1 to 2 percentage points.
-Bioelectrical impedance (BIA) devices, including home scales, are more variable and can shift results by 3 to 5 percentage points depending on hydration status.
-Skinfold caliper assessments by a trained practitioner fall between these two methods in accuracy.
+The lean mass and fat mass breakdown is as accurate as the body fat percentage input, which varies by measurement method: DEXA scan is considered the gold standard, accurate to approximately 1 to 2 percentage points, while bioelectrical impedance devices can shift results by 3 to 5 percentage points depending on hydration status.
+This calculator does not account for race and ethnicity differences in body composition, age-related changes in lean mass, or within-sport variation by playing position, and the FFMI natural limit is a statistical generalization that should not be interpreted as a precise individual ceiling.

 Frequently Asked Questions